Local-Trash/Lua-Command-Line-Animation/README.md

 frame.frames = 6

 --The seconds between each frame sec = 0.1

-Then paste this code in.
+Then paste in this code in.
 You can add more frames by adding a comment and making another line.